-NREL will support testing required to develop Federal Motor Vehicle Safety Standards required to implement the Global Technical Regulation in the United States.
-This supports DOE milestone 4.9.
+NREL supported testing required to develop Federal Motor Vehicle Safety Standards required to implement Global Technical Regulation (GTR) in the United States.
+This supports DOE Milestone 4.9.

-NREL has acted as Task Group Leader for a LH2 task group that will develop new requirements for bulk liquefied hydrogen and associated safety mitigation measures for the next edition of NFPA 55.
-The supports DOE Milestone 4.9.
+NREL has acted as Task Group Leader for the NFPA Hydrogen Storage Task Group that will develop new requirements for bulk gaseous and liquefied hydrogen and associated safety mitigation measures for the next edition of NFPA 55/2.
+This supports DOE Milestone 4.9.